the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 ### Step 5.
 Add the First End-to-End Generated Module Path

-Status: `[ ]`
+Status: `[~]`

 Purpose:
 - Prove the central idea: Python lowers spec, emits C++, compiles it, imports it, runs C++, and gets results back.

 Tasks:
-- [ ] Choose a single generated module layout:
+- [x] Choose a single generated module layout:
   - one generated `.cpp`
   - optional generated `.hpp`
   - linked against fixed runtime sources
-- [ ] Implement template rendering for:
+- [~] Implement template rendering for:
   - model `dfun`
   - one integrator path
   - one coupling path
   - one run entrypoint
-- [ ] Write codegen output to a cache/build directory based on a content hash.
+- [x] Write codegen output to a cache/build directory based on a content hash.
-- [ ] Compile the generated module into a shared extension.
+- [x] Compile the generated module into a shared extension.
-- [ ] Import it dynamically from Python.
+- [x] Import it dynamically from Python.

 Deliverables:
 - A single supported simulation path working end-to-end.

+Progress note:
+- The current generated path supports a real native run for the narrow case of one `MontbrioPazoRoxin` subnetwork with `HeunDeterministic`, single mode, no projections, and chunked monitor-like output.
+- This step remains in progress because the intended runtime/generated-code split is not complete and coupling/projection support is still absent.

 Exit criteria:
 - The first generated module runs a real simulation from Python and returns arrays.